Infineon/sensor-xensiv-bgt60trxx/README.md

 ## Quick start

-For the hardware setup, see the [Radar Wingboard user guide](https://www.infineon.com/cms/en/product/promopages/connectedsensorkit/).
+For the hardware setup, see the [Radar development kit user guide](https://www.infineon.com/cms/en/product/evaluation-boards/kit_csk_bgt60tr13c/).

 The initialization of the XENSIV™ BGT60TRxx radar sensor requires a list of registers that can be generated using the bgt60-configurator-cli tool.